QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 \psi_{t+1} = \psi_t P
 ```

-Thus, to move a distribution forward one unit of time, we postmultiply by $P$.
+Thus, we postmultiply by $P$ to move a distribution forward one unit of time.

 By postmultiplying $m$ times, we move a distribution forward $m$ steps into the future.